epfl-mobots/thymio-ground-localisation/README.md

 Calibration
 -----------

+In simulation, this step is step required.
-The first thing to do is to calibrate the sensors of your Thymio.
+If you have a real robot, the first thing to do is to calibrate the sensors of your Thymio.
 To do so, print and cut the calibration pattern from [data/thymio-ground-localisation-maps.pdf](data/thymio-ground-localisation-maps.pdf), at size 1:1 (one gray line is 1.5 cm).
 Position the robot in front of the pattern, perpendicularly to the stripes: